totem-tech/documentation/crowdloan/contribution-terms.md

 ### Migration Allocations

 Funds that are migrated from Totem Meccano will be carried out on a fair basis.
-If we have noticed any suspicious activity on Totem Meccano for example attempting to game the referral mechanism funds will not be migrated.
+If we notice any suspicious activity on Totem Meccano for example this includes but is not limited to using fake email addresses in the newsletter signup, fake or bot twitter accounts, gaming the distribution mechanism or adapting or resetting the testnet client UI your funds will not be migrated and you will be disqualified.
 You may raise a complaint on our social channels (Twitter, Discord or Telegram) if you believe that you have been unfairly blocked from receiving a migrated balance.
-Final decisions will be at the discretion of the Live Accounting Association.
+Final decisions will be at the discretion of the Project Team.